What is Roma Week 2025?

 Organised by: Roma Active Albania

-Focus: Highlighting initiatives from the Western Balkans and Turkey for inclusive education practices and recognizing achievements in promoting educational access for Roma students.
+Focus: Highlighting initiatives from the Western Balkans and Turkey for inclusive education practices and recognizing achievements in promoting educational access for Roma students.ans and Turkey for inclusive education practices and recognizing achievements in promoting educational access for Roma students.

 Registration here